 Antibiotic resistance has a language problem

-A failure to use words clearly and consistently threatens the global response to antibiotic resistance.
+A failure to use words clearly and consistently threatens to undermine the global response to antibiotic resistance.
 Standardize terminology, urge Marc Mendelson and colleagues.

-Microbiologists, physicians specializing in infectious disease and pharmacists have long known that microbes, such as bacteria, viruses and fungi, are becoming alarmingly resistant to medicines used to treat them -- commonly termed antimicrobials.
+Most clinicians treating patients have long known that microbes, such as bacteria, viruses and fungi, are becoming alarmingly resistant to medicines used to treat them -- commonly termed antimicrobials.
 But a global response to this complex health threat will require engagement from a much broader array of players -- from governments, regulators and the public to experts in economics, trade and industry.

 People from disparate domains – civil society, governments, the financial, health, environmental and food-production sectors – are currently talking past each other.
 Many of the terms routinely used are misunderstood, interpreted differently by different people or loaded with unhelpful connotations.

-On 16 March, a United Nations Interagency Group was formed to coordinate the fight against drug resistance9.
-We believe that a first step for this group should be defining terminology that improves understanding for non-specialists and engenders a consistent and focused global response.
+On 16 March, a United Nations Interagency Group was formed to coordinate the fight against drug resistance1.
+We believe that a first step for this group should be coordinating a review of terminology by key actors that improves understanding for non-specialists and engenders a consistent and focused global response.

 Blinded by Science

 A 2015, a World Health Organization (WHO) survey highlighted people’s unfamiliarity with terminology relating to antibiotic resistance across 12 countries2.
-Less than half of the some xxx [roughly how many?] respondents understood ‘antimicrobial resistance’.
+Less than half of the some 10,000 respondents understood ‘antimicrobial resistance’.
 Only one fifth understood its abbreviated form ‘AMR’.
 In contrast, more than two thirds knew what was meant by ‘antibiotic resistance’ or ‘drug resistance’.
-A study by the Welcome Trust (also in 2015) investigating the perceptions of people living in various regions of the United Kingdom revealed similar trends3.
+A study by the Wellcome Trust (also in 2015) investigating the perceptions of people living in various regions of the United Kingdom revealed similar trends3.

 Besides hampering public understanding, the interchangeable use of terms by the press as well as by scientists in publications and meetings is likely to be counterproductive in all sorts of contexts.
 Take food production.
-In recent years, calls have been coming from different arenas to phase out or abolish ‘antimicrobials’ used to promote animal growth in order to protect humans from increasing levels of bacterial resistance.
-By definition, antimicrobials include medicines against coccidian parasites, which play a vital role in sustaining current levels of poultry production worldwide.
+In recent years, calls have been coming from different arenas to phase out or abolish ‘antimicrobials’ used to promote animal growth in order to protect humans from increasing levels of bacterial resistance.4 By definition, antimicrobials include medicines against coccidian parasites, which play a vital role in sustaining current levels of poultry production worldwide.
 Anticoccidial medicines have no effect on bacteria, and are not a driver of bacterial resistance in humans or animals.
 In other words, a demand to abolish all antimicrobials for growth promotion misses the point and could potentially harm food security.

-Likewise, xxxx. [<another eg like the food one would really help ram home your point.]
+Likewise, targeting a global, sustained, public awareness campaign, [as called for by the WHO global action plan and the O’Neil report,4 ] at interventions to combat antibiotic resistance is going to be far more focused and understandable, than at antimicrobial resistance.

-Simple, clear and focused terminology could help ensure that the global effort is focused on the greatest immediate challenge – the rise of bacteria that cause common illness due to the rampant use of antibiotics by humans.
+This highlights the role of simple, clear and focused terminology to help ensure that the global effort is focused on the greatest immediate challenge – the rise of drug-resistant bacteria that cause common illness due to the high use of antibiotics by humans.
 It could also improve people’s understanding and so engagement in the problem; the Welcome Trust study found that citizens either don’t understand the language currently used by scientists and the media in relation to antibiotic resistance, or they resist engaging with the problem because of feeling powerless to do anything about it.

 Word power